 No. Currently, Fog Reveal is only available to law enforcement agencies.
 The software is available for under $10,000 USD a year and it saves valuable time and resources for state and federal law enforcement.

 Fog Reveal uses mobile signals to track criminals, but innocent, private citizens can get caught in the same net.
 Don’t let your device get thrown into the mix — protect it against trackers and hide your true location with PIA.

 Does Fog Reveal violate the 4th Amendment?

 Yes.
 The absence of a search warrant violates US citizens’ 4th Amendment right protections against unlawful search.
 Despite this, law enforcement agencies and Fog Data Science feel otherwise, so it’s important to protect your mobile devices.

-One subscription to PIA VPN lets you cover up to 10 devices, and you get advanced protection against trackers and harmful software.
+One subscription to PIA VPN lets you cover an unlimited number of devices, and you get advanced protection against trackers and harmful software.
 We have a dedicated iOS VPN and Android VPN, and you also get a 30-day money-back guarantee.

 Can a VPN protect you from Fog Reveal?

 Not alone.
 Fog Reveal doesn’t use the data a VPN protects, it uses your AID, so you need to turn off or delete AID to be fully protected.